 It will be a small batch, just the perfect amount to a bunch of nice toast on weekends, the perfect treat!

-I like that it is a small batch because it skips the steps of sterilizing.
+Storing in jars: I like that it is a small batch because it skips the steps of sterilizing.
 Just 2 jars that can be stored in the fridge.
-I make your life easier.
+You know, it makes your life easier!

 - 500 g red currants